-The Beach Drive rehabilitation project began on September 22, 2016, and is projected to last up to three years (Fall 2019).
-The project will be completed in four closure segments.
-Each project segment of Beach Drive will require a full road closure in both directions 24/7 during the work period.
+The Beach Drive rehabilitation project began on September 22, 2016, and remains on schedule to conclude in fall 2019.
+The project is being completed in multiple closure segments.
+Each project segment of Beach Drive requires a full road closure in both directions 24/7 during the work period, with the exception of work on Beach Drive between Piney Branch Parkway and Porter Street NW.
 Prior to the beginning with each new segment, the National Park Service will post upcoming road work and road closure information on this webpage, so drivers, cyclists and pedestrians can plan their trip through, and around Rock Creek Park.

 The rehabilitation project includes full depth pavement reconstruction, which requires excavating the entire area and placing a new gravel base before new asphalt paving; improvements to pedestrian and bicycle trails in collaboration with the District Department of Transportation (DDOT); DC Water storm drain rehabilitation and improvement projects; installation and upgrades of raised pavement markers, centerline rumble strips, guardrails and road signs to provide safer road conditions for drivers; parking area reconstruction and rehabilitation; traffic signal and streetlight replacement; and the rehabilitation of six bridges.

 This project, which affects 12 million commuters annually, will provide a safer and more pleasant trip through Rock Creek Park for drivers, bicyclists and pedestrians, while maintaining the historic character of the park.

 1. Reconstruction of Beach Drive between Porter Street NW and Piney Branch Parkway will begin in early June but will no longer require a 24/7 closure during construction,